Alex-Paris/template_server/README.md

 ## Packages
-*bcryptjs* - Used to hash and validate user password *class-transformer* - Adapt class to ignore certain columns like password *dotenv* - For ".env" files to be accepted
+*bcryptjs* - Used to hash and validate user password *celebrate* - Used as a middleware to validate 'put' and 'post' routes body *class-transformer* - Adapt class to ignore certain columns like password *dotenv* - For ".env" files to be accepted
 *express* - HTTP request and response method